 - Invite students as guests to the workspace via email.
 Keep your 10 permanent member seats for other teachers/staff, teaching assistants, etc. who may need regular/unlimited access.
 If you need more than the standard 25 guests, email firstname.lastname@example.org and we'll hook you up.

-- If you want to collaborate with someone outside of your class, send them the anonymous link to a singular mural (rather than inviting them as members/guests to the workspace).
+- If you want to collaborate with someone outside of your class, send them the visitor link to a singular mural (rather than inviting them as members/guests to the workspace).

 - If teaching/managing multiple classes, create private rooms for each class.
 You can then invite students to their class's room, to avoid "cross-contamination" of coursework, as well as protect any private content.